TinyPedal/TinyPedal/README.md

 * pyRfactor2SharedMemory
 * psutil

+> [!IMPORTANT]
+> Make sure to check Python version before installing additional dependencies.
+>
-Note, PySide2 may not be available for Python version higher than 3.10; or requires PySide6 instead for running with newer Python version.
-PySide6 is currently supported only via command line argument, see `Command line arguments` section in `User Guide` for details.
+> PySide2 may not be available for Python version higher than 3.10; or requires PySide6 instead for running with newer Python version.
+PySide6 is currently supported only via command line argument, see [Command Line Arguments](https://github.com/TinyPedal/TinyPedal/wiki/User-Guide#command-line-arguments) in User Guide for details.

 ### Download source code